danielpozsar/grogupy/docs/source/quickstart/running_in_hpc.rst

    scf_xcf_orientation = [0, 0, 1]
    # the reference directions for the energy derivations
    ref_xcf_orientations = [[1, 0, 0], [0, 1, 0], [0, 0, 1]]
-   # matlabmode is only for testing purposes
-   matlabmode = False
    ################################################################################
    #                      Magnetic entity and pair definitions
    ################################################################################